syncfast/clockwise/README.md

 That's it!
 Make sure to add snarky remarks when your meetings drag on for added effect.

+## Contributing
+Contributions are welcome and appreciated.
+This project is in a very early stage of development and I consider myself a novice Gopher.
+None of the code is sacrosanct.
+Feel free to eviscerate it.

 ## To do
-- [ ] Do a pass through to make sure that errors are bubbling up and being handled properly.
+These are up for grabs!
+If anything in this list interests you, feel free to open an issue expressing your intent to tackle it.
+Happy to field questions as they surface.
+Also, the list is not comprehensive, feature requests are welcome and appreciated.
+- [ ] Unit test all the things.
 - [ ] Explore authenticated web scraping approach.
-- [ ] Explore Zoom's captcha requirement.
-- [ ] Unit test all the things.
 - [ ] Explore replacing OBS with a solution that doesn't require a GUI, like ffmpeg.
 - [ ] Explore time-series based approach.